ObjectsCountries/FOSS-Fight/CONTRIBUTING.md

 | `00 02` | Supers Only         |
 | `00 03` | Specials and Supers |

+If a box's coordinates are with `FF FF` and it is not part of a copied frame, that means that it covers the entire asset as one whole rectangle.

 If a frame has a length of `FF FF`, that means that it is copying another frame's data.
 The first two bytes after `FF FF` represent the animation type to copy from, and the next two bytes are the frame index (starting from 0).
 Then, `00 00` to copy the duration, or any other number to define manually.
 After the frame count, `00 01` to copy the location on the sprite sheet, or `00 00` to begin manual definition.
 Then, `00 01` to copy all boxes, and `00 00` to define manually.
 If a manually-defined box type has `FF FF` as its number of boxes, that means it is to be identical to that of the frame being copied.

 ### Example